Standing IT Band Stretch

 - 2

-Cross your right leg behind your left leg, keeping both feet flat on the ground.
+Cross your right leg behind your left leg, placing your right foot slightly to the left of your left foot.

 - 3